640 Vital Statistics. 27 Condition Alerts found.

 Duluth City Center is also pretty special linguistically.
 Significantly, 2.7% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 99.3% of the neighborhoods in America.

-Some neighborhoods have more internal cohesiveness than others.
-While other neighborhoods feel like a collection of strangers who just happen to live near each other.
-Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
-NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Duluth City Center neighborhood.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
+NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 In the Duluth City Center neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 95.2% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.

 The neighbors in the City Center neighborhood in Duluth are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 99.9% of U.S. neighborhoods.
 With 100.0% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 99.9% of U.S. neighborhoods.